SimonAsaert/ZellaBackground/People.md

 <summary><H3>History</H3></summary>

-He stands as a forever slaver.
+He stands as a forever slave.
 Vydgish has known the life of a slave for as long as he's been alive, and is accepting of his lot.<br><br>

 At birth, his family were swept up into Hutt space and enslaved.
 Their life beforehand had been tough, being wracked with extreme poverty, constant hunger and being swept up in fighting for the barest of supplies.<br><br>